lindenb/jvarkit/docs/SamViewWithMate.md

       What kind of help.
 One of [usage,markdown,xml].
     -o, --output
       Output file.
 Optional .
 Default: stdout
+    -R, --reference
+      For reading/writing CRAM files.
+Indexed fasta Reference file.
+This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict
   * -b, --bed, -r, --region
       A source of intervals.
 The following suffixes are recognized: vcf, vcf.gz bed, bed.gz, gtf, gff, gff.gz, gtf.gz.Otherwise it could be an